xsnpdngv/GTest4C/README.md

 highlights how mocking can improve testability.

-# What You’ll Gain
+# Scope and Focus

-By reading this article and following the examples, you will learn how to:
+In this document the following topics and areas are covered:

 - Write clear and maintainable tests for C code using GoogleTest.
 - Use assertions to express expected behavior.